xlibraries/Ovi/README.md

   - [ ] Improve efficiency of Sequence Parallel implementation
   - [ ] Implement Sharded inference with FSDP
 - [x] Video creation example prompts and format
-- [ ] Finetuned model with higher resolution, and RL for performance improvement.
+- [ ] Finetuned model with higher resolution (960x960), and RL for performance improvement.
 - [ ] New features, such as longer video generation, reference voice condition
 - [ ] Distilled model for faster inference
 - [ ] Training scripts